Video of missing Chinese tennis star posted online | Politics

 Some re-emerge weeks or months later without explanation, suggesting they are warned not to disclose they were detained or the reason.

-Hu, whose newspaper is known for its nationalistic tone and who uses Twitter to criticize foreign governments, wrote Saturday that Peng “stayed in her own home freely” and would “show up in public and participate in some activities soon.”
+The editor of the party newspaper Global Times, Hu Xijin, wrote Saturday on Twitter that Peng "stayed in her own home freely" and would "show up in public and participate in some activities soon".

+The English-language Global Times, aimed at foreign readers, is known for its nationalistic tone.
+Hu uses his Twitter account to criticise foreign governments and point out social and economic problems abroad.

 Tennis stars and the Women's Tennis Association have been unusually vocal in demanding information about Peng.
-Companies and other sports groups are reluctant to confront Beijing for fear of losing access to the Chinese market or other retaliation.
+Other companies and sports groups are reluctant to confront Beijing for fear of losing access to the Chinese market or other retaliation.

 The ruling party has given no indication whether it is investigating Peng's accusation against Gao, 75, who left the Standing Committee in 2018 and has largely disappeared from public life.

-Even if the party deems Peng's accusation valid, people in China often are jailed or face other penalties for embarrassing the party by publicising complaints about abuses instead of going through the secretive, often unresponsive official system.
+Even if Peng's accusation is deemed valid, people in China often are jailed or face other penalties for embarrassing the party by publicising complaints about abuses instead of going through the secretive, often unresponsive official system.

 The status of star athletes such as Peng is especially sensitive.
 State media celebrate their victories as proof the party is making China strong.
 But the party is vigilant about making sure they cannot use their prominence and public appeal to erode its image.